 One of the most beneficial things about modular fabrication, however, is the greater level of convenience that it offers as compared to on-site construction.
 The added convenience takes many forms, but four of the biggest aspects include:

-The general benefits listed above apply to the majority of the different equipment and systems which can be built using modular fabrication.
+The general benefits listed above apply to most of the different equipment and systems that can be built using modular fabrication.
 However, for certain types of equipment and systems may be more or less pronounced.
 For example, if a company is over budget, then the benefits of modular fabrication in terms of cost and economy will be particularly valuable.
 Consider modular fabrication for your next project and contact us for more information about how this may benefit you.
 To gain insight into how we maximize these advantages, explore our article on ‘How We Implement Six Sigma Techniques in Our Modular Fabrication Processes.’